Icinga/icinga2/doc/03-monitoring-basics.md

 This method is also used when you send in [external check results](08-advanced-topics.md#external-check-results).

 A more advanced technique is to calculate an overall state based on all services.
-This is described in [here](08-advanced-topics.md#access-object-attributes-at-runtime-cluster-check).
+This is described  [here](08-advanced-topics.md#access-object-attributes-at-runtime-cluster-check).

 ## Templates <a id="object-inheritance-using-templates"></a>